EffectoftheMind/Python-A-Excersizes/README.md

 # Python-A-Excersizes
-Logic Problems From Python (Beginners)
+Logic Problems From Python (Created for Intro to Programming 2017-2018)